Return to Logistics

 Teaching Philosophy Statement

 I was born in and spent my childhood in Hildesheim, Germany before moving to Wheaton, Illinois in 1989.
 After trying out pre-med, biology, anthropology, and chemistry as an undergraduate at the University of Illinois at Urbana-Champaign I took my first geology class.
 I immediately fell in love with the science that allows its practitioners to have a career that combines outdoor fieldwork, domestic and international travel, state-of-the-art laboratory analysis, and both fundamental knowledge and applied-solution research.
 After a two year Masters at The Ohio State University, and another five years at U of I, I got my Ph.D. in geology with a focus in invertebrate paleontology.
-When I do get to do research I focus almost entirely on the fossil record of brittle stars.
+My research focuses almost entirely on the Paleozoic (541-252 million years ago) fossil record of brittle stars.
 During my first job, a two year stint at Central Washington University, WA, I met my geologically- and botanically-inclined partner Jen.
-After moving to NC and Duke University in 2007, we got married on Precambrian gneisses along the NC Blue Ridge Parkway and soon thereafter I adopted her/my sons Adam (27) and Kyle (23).
+After moving to NC and Duke University in 2007, we got married on Precambrian gneisses along the NC Blue Ridge Parkway.
+Our son, Adam (28) lives in WA, and Kyle (25), lives in Canada.

 I am unapologetically in love with rocks, the natural world, and living things.
 I am deeply convicted and motivated by my belief that ALL knowledge (be it in the natural sciences, humanities, arts, social sciences, religion, etc.) is essential and meaningful.
 Knowledge-gaining must first and foremost serve to enrich and deepen our individual and collective lives, and widen our understanding of reality beyond our limited individual horizons.
-Learning should be about growing curiosity, fascination, and awe in our place in the universe.
 Applications and solutions that come out of newly-gained knowledge are of course important and greatly needed.
 Nevertheless, I believe that an exclusive, narrow focus (particularly by academia) on only “solution-based inquiry” entraps us in our immediate, narrow present-day experience, stifles creativity, free inquiry, and limits the search for solutions to existing, well-worn, and much travelled paths.
-A university should first and foremost be a place at which research directions should be free of societal and economic pressures.
 I hope my teaching will reflect this conviction.

 ————————————————————————————————